Potty Training

 What Schedules Help With

-• Creates learning opportunities — Regular potty times help children connect physical sensations with successful outcomes
+• Creates learning opportunities — Regular potty times help connect sensations with success

-• Reduces accidents — Strategic timing around natural body rhythms prevents most mishaps
+• Reduces accidents — Strategic timing around natural rhythms

-• Develops awareness — Over 40 different skills are involved in successful toilet training, including recognizing bladder signals
+• Develops awareness — Over 40 skills are involved in successful training

 When Schedules Backfire

-• Over-prompting creates resistance — The most common cause of training stalls is "reminder resistance"
+• Over-prompting creates resistance — Most common cause of training stalls

-• Children never learn body signals — If prompted before bladder is full, they can't develop awareness
+• Never learn body signals — If prompted too early

-• Creates dependency — Kids become reliant on adult prompts and don't realize they can go independently
+• Creates dependency — Kids rely on adult prompts

 Key Potty Moments in a Day